samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

   	* This is how it is going to be in the SSDT: `Name (_ADR, 0x01)`
 	* If port is `@10`, therefore it will be `Name (_ADR, 0x0A)`.
 > [!NOTE]
 >  Some ports can be an internal hub and will have ports under it.
 Consider that internal hub port as a separate port from it's child.
-The internal hub port is a port of its own, and the child themselves.
+The internal hub port is a port of its own, and the child port themselves.
+For instance `PR01` is an (internal) hub port,  and it has a child port `PR11` (USB 2.0), then you have to enumerate them separately.

 Now do that for each ports.